vsueiro/random-dots-generator/README.md

 This algorithm is very naive.
 If you have suggestions on improving it, feel free to collaborate with this repository!
 For example, a better approach might be to find the most “open” spot and try to place a dot there.
 If it’s not possible, it could nudge existing dots a little bit to make room for the new one.

 If you want to use it for more custom projects, use `Dots.js` file.
-It constains a class that you can initialize with a few options (like the size and amount of dots you want).
-By creating many instances of the `Dots` class, you can create more complex graphics – or beautiful artworks :).
+It contains a JavaScript class that you can initialize with a few options (like the size and amount of dots you want).
+By creating many instances of the `Dots` class, you can create more complex graphics – or beautiful artworks! ✨

-Play with the tool here:
+Play with it here:

 [https://vsueiro.com/random-dots-generator/]()